yw4401/FinBot/README.md

 ## About FinBot <a name="background"></a>

-FinBot is an AI driven web application capable of analyzing financially related news articles and provide insights to retail investors.
-The application can empower the users to make better investment decisions while saving time and money by letting leveraging the power of LLM and retrieval augmented generation.
+FinBot is an AI driven web application capable of analyzing financially related news articles and providing insights to retail investors.
+The application can empower the users to make better investment decisions while saving time and money by leveraging the power of LLM retrieval augmented generation.

 ### Project Mission <a name="mission"></a>